yao-creative/yiyaotan-site/content/blog/ee/firstprinciplesmaths.md

 2. Persistence/ grit matters as much as raw talent.

-    - External processes are often uncontrollable, where timing and meeting the market at the correct time and place are important.
+    - External processes are often uncontrollable, meeting the market at the correct time and place are important.
 Persistence creates exposure to this luck.

     - Additionally, the value of a company is a multiplicative random process over time.
 Under the null assumption, the multiplicative distribution of each random roll becomes log-normal.